T&CS

 8. Fee

 8.1.
-Unless otherwise agreed, the Lawyer is entitled to a reasonable fee.
+Unless otherwise agreed, the Lawyer shall be entitled to a reasonable fee.

-8.2 Even if a lump-sum fee or billing by the hour has been agreed, the Lawyer is at least entitled to the amount of reimbursement of the costs obtained from the opponent in excess of the agreed fee, provided that such amount can be recovered; otherwise he is entitled to the agreed lump-sum fee or hourly fee.
+8.2.
+Even if a smaller fee than that provided for by the Austrian Statute on Lawyers' Tariffs [Rechtsanwaltstarifgesetz/RATG] has been agreed, the Lawyer shall in addition be entitled to the amount of reimbursement of costs obtained from the opponent in excess of the agreed fee, provided that such amount can be recovered.

-8.3 Value-added tax at the statutory rate, any necessary and reasonable expenses (e.g. travel expenses, costs of phone, fax or copies) and the out-of-pocket expenses paid by the Lawyer on behalf of the Client (e.g. court fees) shall be added to the fee payable to/agreed with the Lawyer.
+8.4.
+Value added tax at the statutory rate, necessary and reasonable expenses (e.g. travel expenses, costs of phone, fax or copies) and the cash expenses paid by the Lawyer on behalf of the Client (e.g. court fees) shall be added to the fee payable to/agreed with the Lawyer.

-8.4 The Client acknowledges that an estimate made by the Lawyer of the expected amount of fees which has not been explicitly defined as binding shall be non-binding and not be considered a binding quotation (as defined in Section 5 (2) of the Austrian Consumer Protection Act [Konsumentenschutzgesetz/KSchG], as the amount of work to be rendered by the Lawyer cannot be reliably assessed in advance due to its nature.
+8.5.
+The Client acknowledges that an estimate made by the Lawyer of the expected amount of his fees which has not been explicitly defined as binding shall be non-binding and not be considered a binding quotation, since, due to its nature, the amount of work to be done by the Lawyer cannot be reliably assessed in advance.

-8.5 The Client shall not be charged the costs of billing and preparation of bills of fees.
+8.6.
+The Client shall not be charged the costs of billing and preparation of bills of fees.
 However, this shall not apply to the costs of a translation of statements of services into a language other than German that is requested by the Client.
-Unless otherwise agreed, the Client shall be charged for preparation of letters to the Client's auditor at the Client's request stating, for instance, the status of pending cases, a risk assessment for setting up provisions and/or the status of outstanding fees as at the closing of accounts date.
+Unless otherwise agreed, the Client will be charged for letters to the Client's auditor drafted at the Client's request, informing them about, e.g., the status of pending cases, a risk assessment for setting up provisions and/or the status of outstanding fees as at the closing of accounts date.

-8.6 The Lawyer shall be entitled to submit bills of fees or ask for advances on fees at any time and in any case once every quarter.
+8.7.
+The Lawyer is entitled to submit bills of fees or ask for advances on fees at any time and in any case once every quarter.

-8.8 If the Client is late in paying the total or a portion of the fee, he shall in any case pay late payment interest at the statutory rate of 4%.
-If the Client is responsible for such late payment, the statutory interest rate shall amount to 9.2 percentage points above the relevant base interest rate and he shall also compensate the Lawyer for any additional damage actually suffered.
+8.8.
+If the Client is late in paying the total or a portion of the fee, he shall in any case pay late payment interest at the statutory rate of 4%.
+If the Client is responsible for late payment, the statutory interest rate will be 9.2 percentage points above the relevant base rate, and he shall compensate the Lawyer for any additional damage actually suffered.
 Any additional statutory claims (e.g. under Section 1333 of the Austrian Civil Code [Allgemeines Bürgerliches Gesetzbuch/ABGB]) shall remain unaffected.

-8.9 Any and all costs of courts and public authorities and any expenses (e.g. for purchased third-party services) arising in connection with the Client-Lawyer Relationship may, at the Lawyer's discretion, be submitted to the Client for direct payment.
+8.9.
+Any and all costs of courts and public authorities (cash expenses) and any expenses (e.g. for external services purchased) arising in connection with the Client-Lawyer Relationship may, at the Lawyer's discretion, be submitted to the Client for direct settlement.

-8.10 If the Lawyer is retained by several Clients in one case, they shall be jointly and severally liable for all resulting claims of the Lawyer.
+8.10.
+Where the Lawyer has been retained by several Clients in a specific case, they shall be jointly and severally liable for all resulting claims of the Lawyer.

-8.11 Any claims of the Client vis-à-vis the opponent for reimbursement of costs shall hereby be assigned to the Lawyer in the amount of the Lawyer’s fee entitlement from the time at which they arise.
-The Lawyer is entitled to notify the opponent of the assignment at any time.
+8.11, The Client's claims vis-à-vis the opponent to reimbursement of costs are hereby assigned to the Lawyer in the amount of the Lawyer's fee entitlement as of the time they arise.
+The Lawyer is entitled to notify the opponent of any such assignment at any time.

 9. Lawyer's liability

-9.2 The maximum amount applicable according to Clause 9.1. shall cover all claims vis-à-vis the Lawyer for incorrect advice and/or representation, including but not limited to claims for damages and price reduction.
-Such maximum amount shall not include claims of the Client for refund of fees paid to the Lawyer.
+9.2.
+The maximum amount applicable according to Clause 9.1 covers all claims vis-à-vis the Lawyer for faulty advice and/or representation, including but not limited to claims for damages or price reduction.
+Such maximum amount includes no claims of the Client for refund of fees paid to the Lawyer.
 Deductibles, if any, shall not reduce liability.
-The maximum amount applicable according to Clause 9.1 shall apply to one insured event.
-If there are two or more competing harmed persons (Clients), the maximum amount for every single harmed person shall be reduced pro rata the amount of the claims.
+The maximum amount applicable according to Clause 9.1 refers to one insured event.
+If there are two or more competing harmed persons (Clients), the maximum amount for each harmed person shall be reduced pro rata the amount of the claims.

-9.3 If a law firm is retained, the liability limits of Clauses 9.1. and 9.2. shall also apply to all lawyers who work for the law firm (as its shareholders or partners, managing directors, employed lawyers or in any other capacity).
+9.3.
+If a law firm is retained, the liability limits of Clauses 9.1 and 9.2 shall also apply to all lawyers who work for the law firm (as its shareholders, managing directors, employed lawyers or in any other capacity).

-9.4 The Lawyer shall be liable for third parties whom he instructed to render specific services under the Client-Lawyer Relationship with the Client's knowledge and who are neither employees nor shareholders or partners (in particular external experts) only in the case of negligence in selection.
+9.4.
+The Lawyer shall be liable for third parties whom he instructed to provide specific services under the Client-Lawyer Relationship (in particular external experts) and who are neither employees nor shareholders only in the case of negligence in selecting.

-9.5 The Lawyer shall be liable only vis-à-vis his Client and not vis-à-vis third parties.
-The Client shall expressly inform third parties who come into contact with the Lawyer's services because of the Client's actions of this fact.
+9.5.
+The Lawyer shall be liable only vis-à-vis his Client and not vis-à-vis third parties.
+The Client shall expressly inform third parties who come into contact with the Lawyer's services because of the Client's actions of this fact; the Lawyer shall be fully indemnified and held harmless in this respect.

-9.6 The Lawyer shall be liable for knowledge of foreign law only in the case of a written agreement or if he offered to review foreign law.
-EU law shall never be deemed foreign law; however, the law of the Member States shall be deemed foreign law.
+9.6.
+The Lawyer shall be liable for knowledge of foreign law only in the case of a written agreement or if he offered to check foreign law.
+Foreign law also means the law of the EU Member States.

-Unless a shorter limitation period or preclusive period applies, any and all claims vis-à-vis the Lawyer shall become forfeited unless the Client asserts them in court within six (6) months of the time at which the Client obtains knowledge of the damage and of the person who caused the damage or of any other event that led to the claim and in any case not later than five (5) years after the conduct (violation) that caused the damage (led to the claim) occurred.
+Unless a shorter statutory period of limitation or preclusion applies, any and all claims vis-à-vis the Lawyer shall become forfeited if they are not asserted by the Client in court within six months of the date at which the Client learnt of the damage and of the person who inflicted the damage or any other event that led to the claim, and in any case five years after the conduct (violation) that caused the damage (that led to the claim).

 11. Client's legal expenses insurance

-11.1 If the Client has taken out legal expenses insurance, he shall immediately notify the Lawyer thereof and present the required documents (if available).
-However, independent thereof the Lawyer shall, without being requested to do so, obtain information about whether and to what extent legal expenses insurance has been taken out and ask that his services be covered by the insurance.
+11.1.
+If the Client has taken out legal expenses insurance, he shall immediately notify the Lawyer thereof and present the required documents (if available).

-11.2 Where the Client informs the Lawyer that he has taken out legal expenses insurance and the Lawyer ensures that his services are covered by the insurance this shall not affect the Lawyer's entitlement to his fee vis-à-vis the Client and shall not be regarded as an agreement on the part of the Lawyer to settle for the fee paid under the legal expenses insurance.
+11.2.
+Where the Client informs the Lawyer that he has taken out legal expenses insurance and the Lawyer ensures that his services will be covered by the insurance this shall not affect the Lawyer's entitlement to his fee vis-à-vis the Client and shall not be regarded as an agreement on the part of the Lawyer to settle for the fee paid under the legal expenses insurance.

-11.3 The Lawyer is not obliged to directly claim the fees from the legal expenses insurer but may claim the total fees from the Client.
+11.3.
+The Lawyer is not required to directly claim the fee from the legal expenses insurer but may claim the total fee from the Client.

 12. Termination of the Client-Lawyer Relationship

-12.1 The Client-Lawyer Relationship may be terminated by the Lawyer or by the Client at any time without notice and without stating reasons.
+12.1.
+The Client-Lawyer Relationship may be terminated by the Lawyer or by the Client at any time without observing a notice period and without stating reasons.
 The Lawyer's fee entitlement shall not be affected thereby.

-12.2 In the case of termination by the Client or by the Lawyer the latter shall continue to represent the Client for a period of fourteen (14) days insofar as this is necessary to protect the Client from legal disadvantages.
-This duty shall not apply if the Client rescinds the Client-Lawyer Relationship and expresses that he does not want the Lawyer to continue his activities.
+12.2.
+In the case of termination by the Client or by the Lawyer the latter shall continue to represent the Client for a period of fourteen (14) days insofar as this is necessary to protect the Client from legal disadvantages.
+This duty shall not apply if the Client terminates the Client-Lawyer Relationship and expresses that he does not want the Lawyer to continue to provide services for him.

 13. Duty to surrender documents

-13.1 After termination of the Client-Lawyer Relationship the Lawyer shall, upon the Client's request, return original documents to the Client.
+13.1.
+After termination of the Client-Lawyer Relationship the Lawyer shall, at the Client's request, return original documents belonging to the Client to him.
 The Lawyer is entitled to retain copies of such documents.

-13.3 The Lawyer shall retain files for a period of five (5) years from termination of the Client-Lawyer Relationship and, if necessary, provide the Client with copies during that period.
-As regards the costs Clause 13.2. shall apply.
-If the law provides for longer retention periods they shall be observed.
-The Client agrees to destruction of files (including original documents) after expiration of the retention period.
+13.3.
+The Lawyer shall retain the files for a period of five years after termination of the Client-Lawyer Relationship.
+If the law provides for longer retention periods, they shall be observed.
+The Client agrees that the files (including original documents) will be destroyed after expiry of the retention period.

-14.1 These General Terms and Conditions of Contract and the Client-Lawyer Relationship regulated by them shall be subject to substantive Austrian law.
+14.1.
+The Terms and Conditions of Contract and the Client-Lawyer Relationship regulated by them are subject to Austrian substantive law, except for its conflict of laws rules.

-14.2 The parties agree on exclusive jurisdiction of the court having jurisdiction over the subject matter at the Lawyer’s registered office for legal disputes arising out of or in connection with the contractual relationship that is regulated by the General Terms and Conditions of Contract, including disputes over validity of the same, unless mandatory law provides otherwise.
-However, the Lawyer is entitled to file claims against the Client also before any other court in Austria or abroad in the circuit of which the Client has his registered office, domicile, a branch or assets.
+14.2.
+Exclusive jurisdiction of the court having jurisdiction over the subject matter at the place of the Lawyer's registered office is agreed for disputes arising out of or in connection with the contractual relationship regulated by these Terms and Conditions of Contract, including disputes over its validity, unless mandatory law provides otherwise.
+However, the Lawyer is entitled to file claims against the Client before any court in Austria or abroad in the circuit of which the Client has his registered office, domicile, a branch or assets.

 15. Final provisions

-15.1 Modifications of or amendments to these General Terms and Conditions of Contract shall be made in writing in order to be valid.
+15.1.
+Modifications of or amendments to these Terms and Conditions of Contract shall be made in writing to be valid.

-15.2 Statements or declarations of the Lawyer vis-à-vis the Client shall in any case be deemed received if they are sent to the address advised by the Client at the time he enters into the Client-Lawyer Relationship or to the changed address advised in writing thereafter.
-Unless otherwise agreed, the Lawyer may, however, correspond with the Client in any way that seems appropriate to him, including via email, using the email address which the Client has advised to the Lawyer for communication purposes.
-If the Client sends email messages to the Lawyer from other email addresses, the Lawyer shall also be allowed to use those email addresses to communicate with the Client.
-Unless otherwise provided, statements or declarations to be made in writing under these General Terms and Conditions of Contract may also be made via fax or email.
+15.2.
+Statements of the Lawyer vis-à-vis the Client shall in any case be deemed received if they are sent to the address advised by the Client at the time the Lawyer is retained or any changed address advised in writing at a later point.
+Unless otherwise agreed, the Lawyer may, however, correspond with the Client in any way that seems appropriate to him, including via email using the email address which the Client advises to the Lawyer for communication purposes.
+If the Client sends emails to the Lawyer from other email addresses, the Lawyer shall also be allowed to use those email addresses to communicate with the Client.
+Unless otherwise provided, statements to be made under these Terms and Conditions of Contract in writing may also be made by fax or email.

-Unless the Client has given other written instructions, the Lawyer is entitled to communicate with the Client by email in an unencrypted form.
-The Client represents that he is aware of the risks involved (in particular access, secrecy, alteration of messages in the course of transmission) and of the possibility to use TrustNetz and, being aware of such risks, agrees to email correspondence in an unencrypted form.
+Unless the Client has given different written instructions, the Lawyer shall be entitled to communicate with the Client by email in an unencrypted form.
+The Client represents that he is aware of the risks involved (in particular access, secrecy, alteration of messages in the course of transmission) and of the option to use the context platform and, being aware of such risks, agrees to email correspondence in an unencrypted form.

 Loading...